-RISK IMPACT MITIGATING ACTION New national and local Unforeseen additional Monitoring of changes policies and guidance work causing slippage. to national policy.
-Scope of proposed Re-evaluate priorities.
-Volume of work plans is altered.
-Slippage in timetable.
-Monitoring of progress (managing potentially competing timescales and tasks, higher levels of representations than anticipated) Slippage in timetable. against programme objectives and re- prioritise as necessary.
+RISK IMPACT MITIGATING ACTION New national and local policies and guidance Unforeseen additional work causing slippage.
+Monitoring of changes to national policy.
+Scope of proposed plans is altered.
+Re-evaluate priorities.
+Volume of work (managing potentially competing timescales and tasks, higher levels of representations than anticipated) Slippage in timetable.
+Monitoring of progress against programme objectives and reprioritise as necessary.
 Realistic & flexible timetables.
-Use of additional resources through corporate partnership working A very large volume of Require more staff to Regular monitoring of comments received at input and analyse resources, budgets consultation stages responses and costings.
+Use of additional resources through corporate partnership working A very large volume of comments received at consultation stages Require more staff to input and analyse responses Regular monitoring of resources, budgets and costings.
 Lengthy Examination Redeploy existing resources where appropriate.
 Capacity of Stakeholders to respond as part of engagement/involvement activity Potential programme slippage.
 Early consultation with stakeholders where appropriate.
 Inadequate resources to undertake specific areas of work.
 Unable to progress work.
 Regular monitoring of resources, budgets and costings.
 Potential impact on quality & 'soundness' of planning documents.
 Redeploy existing resources where appropriate.
 Lack of in house skills to undertake new areas of technical work.
 Programme slippage.
 Potential impact on quality & 'soundness' of Develop skills and competencies through training initiatives. planning documents.
 Close working with partners who have the necessary skills.

-Use of external

-consultants - subject

-to resources

-Staff turnover Potential programme Monitoring of progress

-slippage against programme

-objectives and re-

-prioritise as necessary.

-Staff Recruitment

-Planning Inspectorate Delay to Close liaison with the

-unable to meet the examination/reporting.
-Planning Inspectorate,

-timescale for to highlight any

-examination and report.
-Key programme potential issues/

-milestones not met. problems at an early

-stage

-Failure of planning Unable to adopt Ensure documents are

-documents to meet tests document. sound and meet

-of soundness. technical and

-Absence of up-to-date consultation

-Local Plan triggers requirements

-Presumption in Favour

-of Sustainable Use of self-

-Development in NPPF assessment tool.

-Legal Challenge Local Plan quashed in Ensure plan is

-all or part. compliant with

-Planning legislation,

-Regulations and

-Additional work to guidance.

-replace.

-Obtain legal advice in

-advance of

-submission to check

-position.
+Use of external consultants - subject to resources Staff turnover Potential programme slippage Monitoring of progress against programme objectives and reprioritise as necessary.
+Staff Recruitment Planning Inspectorate unable to meet the timescale for examination and report.
+Delay to examination/reporting.
+Key programme milestones not met.
+Close liaison with the Planning Inspectorate, to highlight any potential issues/ problems at an early stage Failure of planning documents to meet tests of soundness.
+Unable to adopt document.
+Absence of up-to-date Local Plan triggers Presumption in Favour of Sustainable Development in NPPF Ensure documents are sound and meet technical and consultation requirements Use of self-assessment tool.
+Legal Challenge Local Plan quashed in all or part.
+Additional work to replace.
+Ensure plan is compliant with Planning legislation, Regulations and guidance.
+Obtain legal advice in advance of submission to check position.